trampgeek/moodle-qtype_coderunner/Readme.md

 writes the student's code to a file and runs *pylint* on that file before proceeding with any tests.

-The per-test template for such a question type in its simplest form might be:
+The per-test template for a simple `pylint` question type might be:

     import subprocess
     import os